fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/Self-Driving Cars: A Survey.md

 * The **perception** module consists of all sensors - LiDAR, RaDAR, cameras, IMUs, GNSS/RTK, odometers etc., the **decision making** module is responsible for navigating the car from its initial position to the final goal defined by the user, considering the current car's State and the internal representation of the environment, as well as traffic rules and passengers' safety and comfort.
-The **Localizer subsystem** (Figure 1) is responsible for estimating the car's State (pose, linear velocities, angular velocities, etc.) in relation to static maps of the environment.
+The **Localizer subsystem** (Figure 1) is responsiblen for estimating the car's State (pose, linear velocities, angular velocities, etc.) in relation to static maps of the environment.
 These static maps, or **Offline Maps**, are computed automatically before the autonomous operation, typically using the sensors of the self-driving car itself, although manual annotations (i.e., the position of pedestrian crosswalks or of traffic lights) or editions (for removing non-static objects